 Globe Shopping: building ubiquitous loyalty

 By globe shoppers, we refer to people for whom shopping is key in any travelling situation.
-This obviously includes tourists, but extends to business travelers and youth taking some time off to move around a bit, thanks to low-cost airlines and collaborative economies.
+This obviously includes tourists, but extends to business travellers and youth taking some time off to move around a bit, thanks to low-cost airlines and collaborative economies.
 What do we know about these globe shoppers so far?
-First we know that they spend up to 4 times more money in prestigious stores than your average traveler.
+First we know that they spend up to 4 times more money in prestigious stores than your average traveller.
 And they exercise a much stronger online influence on their peers.
 Hence, globe shoppers must be considered as trendsetters and early adopters.

 Companies that have so far succeeded to engage globe shoppers in a meaningful way have found the right balance between brand identity and cultural specificities.
 They have reconstructed their customer journey around their knowledge, empowering sellers as experience carriers.

 Apple was one of the first companies to try and find a systematized approach to point of sale enhancement.
 Of course Apple invested a lot in greeting customers and looking after perfect design and packaging, but their success here goes beyond commercial transactions.
 If you asked departing customers, they would tell you it was a whole experience, pointing at the niceness and sincerity of the staff, the satisfactory efficiency of their service.
 It was not just a sale transaction; it was a warm welcome to a brand community where excited members were mandated and paid to help others.
 This was an experience they could symmetrically relive everywhere, with the same codes and consistency.

 The main idea behind Apple’s success among globe shoppers is fundamental.
 Retailers need to provide a physical space that works as an extension of the brand promise, and offer services which cannot be accessed anywhere else.
 This means consistently deploying a flagship approach to drag in prospects and provide a haven for fans.